 Garden beds 2 and 3 still require the most work.
 Garden bed 2 was actually under pavers until quite recently and so is pretty much just sand.
 Garden bed 3 has been growing stuff for a while and so has received some work.
 Still has room to be improved.

 Day 12 to grow a better garden:

 Choose a garden bed to focus on, either your most sandy or most clay filled.
-Buy some manure (like chicken poo, sheep poo or cow poo).
+Buy some manure (like chicken, cow, or sheep manure).
 If you have your own compost this will also work.
 Add approximately one bag of 30L per square metre and mix it into the soil.